kndelong/final_project/README.md

 ![](FitPLot.png)

-A linear fit was then used to describe the population overland that and has been encorporated with a satelite scan of nightime lights.
+A linear fit was then used to describe the population overland, it illustrates that most of the population resides on the western part of the country and has a small outlier in the east.

 ![](GithubPLotss.png)